Skip to content

 CLI Reference

 OpenKoi ships as a single binary with a small, focused command surface.
-Five primary commands cover all use cases, with flags and REPL slash commands for progressive control.
+Commands are organized by cognitive layer, not by feature.
+Primary commands cover all use cases, with flags and REPL slash commands for progressive control.

 Command Overview